-We always provide voting services for people who can’t get to a voting place, for example, because of illness, age or disability.
+We always provide voting services for people who can’t get to a voting place, for example, because of illness or disability.

-For 2020, if you are unable to go to a voting place, you can apply for postal voting from Friday 31 July by calling us on 0800 36 76 56.
+For 2020, if you are unable to go to a voting place, you can apply for postal voting or ask someone to bring you your voting papers.